-The College sponsors men's varsity teams in baseball, basketball, crew, cross country, football, golf, ice hockey, lacrosse, soccer, squash, swimming, tennis and track (winter/spring); and women's varsity teams in basketball, crew, cross country, field hockey, ice hockey, lacrosse, soccer, softball, squash, swimming, tennis, track (winter/spring) and volleyball.
+The College sponsors men's varsity teams in baseball, basketball, crew, cross country, football, golf, ice hockey, indoor and outdoor track and field, lacrosse, soccer, squash, swimming and diving and tennis; and women's varsity teams in basketball, crew, cross country, field hockey, golf, ice hockey, indoor and outdoor track and field, lacrosse, soccer, softball, squash, swimming and diving, tennis and volleyball.

 Hamilton is a member of the New England Small College Athletic Conference (NESCAC) and the National Collegiate Athletic Association (NCAA).
 The other members of NESCAC are Amherst, Bates, Bowdoin, Colby, Connecticut College, Middlebury, Trinity, Tufts, Wesleyan and Williams.